-Having begun the process of embedding Vhi Insurance's new Corporate Culture and Values in 2018, the business continued to undertake activities in 2021, led by the HR Function, to further establish our culture and values.
+Having begun the process of embedding Vhi Insurance's new Corporate Culture and Values in 2022, the business will continue to undertake activities in 2023, led by the HR Function, to further establish our culture and values.
+We monitor people risks and cultural misalignment across the business.